ArgonDesign/alogic/doc/types.md

 Alogic supports grouping related values into structures.
-A structure type is defined with the `struct` keyword, followed by the name of the structure type, and the structure fields in curly braces, ending with a
+A structure type is defined with the `struct` keyword, followed by the name of the structure type, and the structure fields in curly braces:
-semicolon:

 ```
 struct point_t {
   u16 x;
   u16 y;
-};
+}

 struct rect_t {
   point_t topleft;
   u8 width;
   u8 height;
-};
+}
 ```

 Note that the above definitions define *types*  (with the names `point_t` and